abhinemani/abhinemani.github.io/_portfolio/2017-12-21-Sacramento.md

 ---
 layout: page
 title: Helping Start Startups in Sacramento
-subhead: Building the Mayor's Office of Innovation and Entreprenuership in Sacramento to grow the region's econony
+subhead: Building the Mayor's Office of Innovation and Entrepreneurship in Sacramento to grow the region's economy
 tags: [government, economic development, innovation]
 img: sac-img1.jpeg
 categories: Partners